esovetkin/jbs/docs/help_do.md

 - variables are not visible unless imported through `with` or inherited through `after`
 - importing a table source such as `with cases` exposes all of its columns
 - importing selected columns such as `with cases[x, y]` exposes only those names
-- importing multiple sources such as `with cases[x], env[host]` creates the expected JUBE product across those sources
+- importing multiple sources such as `with cases[x], env[host]` creates a Cartesian product across those sources
 - name collisions across imported or inherited variables are errors

 ### `${jube_...}`: useful JUBE variables inside `do`